- About Us

 Veterinary Student Accepted Presentations and Posters

 This recognition is for current veterinary students and veterinarians within one year of graduation who have abstracts that are accepted for presentations and/or posters for the conference.
 Presentation subjects can include any of the traditional veterinary or related science disciplines that impact the management of non-domestic species.
-This is not a judged competition, but all participants will be awarded a complimentary banquet ticket sponsored by Safe-Capture International, Inc. and recognized at the banquet.
+This is not a judged competition, but all participants will be awarded a complimentary banquet ticket sponsored by San Diego Zoo Global Academy and recognized at the banquet.
 Please see specific eligibility criteria below.

 Click HERE for a listing of recent winners.